You are listening to the Sean Hannity Radio Show Podcast.

 They did another one yesterday.

-Oh, that that's what's amazing, is after I pointed it out and I suggested, you know, he because uh the Justice Department itself was ninety-seven percent donations to Hillary and three percent to Trump.
+Well, that's what's amazing is after I pointed it out and I suggested, you know, because the Justice Department itself was 97% donations to Hillary and 3% to Trump.

-The law firm that Mueller comes from, uh Wilmer Hale, was ninety-nine, this is almost impossible to believe.
+The law firm that Mueller comes from, Wilmer Hale, was 99%, this is almost impossible to believe, they were 99.81% for Hillary and 0.18 of 1% for Trump.

-That means they gave five hundred dollars to Hillary for every dollar they gave to Trump.
+That means they gave $500 to Hillary for every dollar they gave to Trump.

-I mean, it was just it was kind of like just uh thumbing his nose at the whole country.
+I mean, it was kind of like just thumbing his nose at the whole country.

-There is a report in the New York Post today, and it it quotes Paul Sperry uh in a much overlooked development that I think could force a public showdown now between Lynch and and James Comey.
+There is a report in the New York Post today, and it quotes Paul Sperry in a much overlooked development that I think could force a public showdown now between Lynch and James Comey.

 What does it sound like to you?

-Well, look, if if if that turns out to be true, and it it's unequivocally obstruction of justice, and it's unequivocally uh you know really, really bad news uh for Attorney General Lynch.
+Well, look, if that turns out to be true, it's unequivocally obstruction of justice, and it's unequivocally really, really bad news for Attorney General Lynch.

-I mean, I think this is the sort of thing again, and and I've noticed to her credit that uh Diane Feinstein, the Democratic Senator from California, who's the ranking member of the intelligence committee, has said that she believes they have to look into uh this whole issue of of uh what exactly was going on with with Lynch, which I think is a really big break for our side for her to say that.
+I mean, I think this is the sort of thing, again, and I've noticed to her credit that Dianne Feinstein, the Democratic senator from California, who's the ranking member of the intelligence committee, has said that she believes they have to look into this whole issue of what exactly was going on with Lynch, which I think is a really big break for our side for her to say that.

-So I think that it'll be very, very interesting uh to see what happens next uh in that situation.
+So I think that it'll be very, very interesting to see what happens next in that situation.

-And I I do think that there's a pretty fair chance that you're gonna see an investigation of Lynch if what you just reported is true.
+And I do think that there's a pretty fair chance that you're going to see an investigation of Lynch if what you just reported is true.

-And in that speech he reiterated his contract with the American voter, and uh those are the things, the agenda items he wants to accomplish.
+And those are the things, the agenda items he wants to accomplish.

-And I was thinking, you know, it'd be a really good thing in spite of Mueller, in spite of all that's going on, and stuff in spite of the conspiracy theories for him to really take those issues again directly to the American people and get this done.
+And I was thinking, you know, it'd be a really good thing, in spite of Mueller, in spite of all that's going on, in spite of the conspiracy theories, for him to really take those issues again directly to the American people and get this done.

-Well, I uh I hope that he will do more and more of that.
+Well, I hope that he will do more and more of that.

 I know that he's in Iowa today.

-He he has a great program underway, and I think uh if he will continue to work on it, that the American people will rally to him.
+He has a great program underway, and I think if he will continue to work on it, that the American people will rally to him.

-Um are you confident that Paul Ryan and Mitch McConnell have the urgency needed so that by the end of the year we're gonna have the fifteen percent corporate rate, the repatriation rate at ten percent, middle class tax cuts, Obamacare care repealed and replaced, and an alternative put in place.
+Are you confident that Paul Ryan and Mitch McConnell have the urgency needed so that by the end of the year, we're going to have the 15% corporate rate, the repatriation rate at 10%, middle-class tax cuts, Obamacare care repealed and replaced, and an alternative put in place?

-Well, I think that uh you think I'm impatient, and I don't know how Washington works because you yell at me all the time.
+Well, I think that Washington works because you yell at me all the time.

-First of all that Ryan gave a very good speech this week, speech on tax cuts and tax reform, moving the ball in the right direction.
+First of all, that Ryan gave a very good speech this week on tax cuts and tax reform, moving the ball in the right direction.

-I think that Mitch is trying to find fifty votes uh so that with uh Pence's vote they could pass a health care bill in the Senate before the July fourth uh uh leaving for town.
+I think that Mitch is trying to find 50 votes so that with Pence's vote, they could pass a health care bill in the Senate before the July 4th, leaving for town.

-And and uh, you know, I have a lot of faith that that uh McConnell has a pretty good sense of how the Senate works.
+And, you know, I have a lot of faith that McConnell has a pretty good sense of how the Senate works.

-And people are gonna start saying, look, that's a lot.
+People are going to start saying, look, that's a lot.

-A lot of smaller things that uh in the long run matter.
+A lot of smaller things that in the long run matter.

-But I I do think it's fair to say that uh people are not certain um you know, you know, w how what the long term patterns are.
+But I do think it's fair to say that people are not certain what the long-term patterns are.

 And I think that that's a problem for us.

-I think that uh it will be helpful for the congressional leadership to to be a little more aggressive.
+I think that it would be helpful for the congressional leadership to be a little more aggressive.

-Well, I want to ask you about that communications.
+Well, I want to ask you about that.

 Stay right there.